suzuran7053/PHP_projects/README.md

  <ul>
    <li>
       <h3>1.
 Dialang</h3>
-      My first CMS website.
+      <p>My first CMS website.
 To create this I used my skills mainly learned on a Udemy course named 'CMS Project Course - Master PHP.'
 I used procedural PHP here. <br>
-      The reason I made this is I wanted to create a website where you can learn languages whilst interacting with each other.
+      The reason I made this is I wanted to create a website where you can learn languages whilst interacting with each other.   </p>
    </li>

    <li>